 The sunrise climate solution is renewables: solar, wind and water power in particular.
 Once seen as too expensive and inefficient to replace the fossils, they’re now among the cheapest sources of energy on the planet – and getting cheaper still.

-The cost of solar power has fallen by a heady 90 per cent in the last decade, and wind isn’t far behind.
+The cost of solar power has fallen by a heady 90 per cent in the last decade.
+Wind isn’t far behind.
 And unlike their fossil equivalents, their fuel comes free, at sunrise every morning.

-On one sunny, windy day in Easter 2021, Britain met 60 per cent of its electricity needs from wind and solar alone, and wind power alone accounted for half the demand on 3 May.
+On one sunny, windy day in Easter 2021, Britain met 60 per cent of its electricity needs from wind and solar alone.
+Wind power alone accounted for half the demand on 3 May.

 In terms of bangs per buck, onshore wind gives the best returns of any single climate solution, say the experts at Project Drawdown.
 Once dependent on coal for the lion’s share of its energy, the UK now regularly enjoys long chains of coal-free days.

 Of course, the sun doesn’t always shine; the wind doesn’t always blow.
 And when it does, you might not actually need the electricity it generates.
 Which is where energy storage comes in.
 Batteries are the secret weapon in the renewables revolution.
 Whether household-level ones storing surplus electricity from rooftop solar panels, or vast power banks that can help match supply and demand across a wide region, like the 320MW giant planned for the Thames Gateway.
 Or the new ‘gigafactory’ planned for Coventry, both in the UK.
 Surplus green power can also be harnessed to produce hydrogen for use in transport and industry.
 That means you never need to waste the wind.